google/copybara/docs/reference.md

 <a id="authoring.overwrite" aria-hidden="true"></a>
 ## authoring.overwrite

 Use the default author for all the submits in the destination.
+Note that some destinations might choose to ignore this author and use the current user running the tool (In other words they don't allow impersonation).

 `authoring_class authoring.overwrite(default)`